walshbr/introduction-to-text-analysis/issues/google_ngram.md

 iframe of crime in french <iframe name="ngram_chart" src="https://books.google.com/ngrams/interactive_chart?content=crime&year_start=1600&year_end=2000&corpus=19&smoothing=3&share=&direct_url=t1%3B%2Ccrime%3B%2Cc0" width=900 height=500 marginwidth=0 marginheight=0 hspace=0 vspace=0 frameborder=0 scrolling=no></iframe>

+French authors seem to show a similar spike in discussions of crime during this time period, though if you pay careful attention to the y-axis you will note that French authors actually are mentioning far more frequently relative to the rest of the writing at the time.
+The trends are similar, but the percentage of times 'crime' shows up is much higher in France.
+In England during this time, things hover around 0.0045.
+French writing mentioning 'crime' is over double that percentage during the same period, and it will not get around that number until 1880.

 If I were arguing such things for more than just a demonstration, I would want to back these suggestions up with concrete information about the historical periods.
 After all, language changes over time.
 A single word might radically change in usage over the centuries in ways that skew our results.
-But hopefully the implications will be exciting to you nonetheless.
+I would also say a lot more about these interpretations, what they can tell us, and potential problems in my reading.
+But hopefully the implications of the technology will be exciting to you nonetheless.

 > Digital methods can allow us to make observations about vast numbers of texts.
 Far more than you would be able to read yourself.